k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 ## System Requirements

-- For .xlsx data files: Microsoft Ecxel 2016 or newer
+- For .xlsx data files: Microsoft Excel 2016 or newer
 - For .pdf files: A PDF reader
 - For metric (re-)calculation: Python + Jupyter Notebook (e.g. via Anaconda for Python) with the following libraries:
   - pandas